The primary cause of unhappiness is never the situation, but your thoughts about it. Be aware of the thoughts you are thinking.

 Enjoy this post?
 You might also like:

-Ready to learn more about thinking errors and how to start challenging them?
+Ready to learn more about unhelpful thoughts and how to start challenging them?